 Join our new book club!

-Join the Saintly Readers and dive into a new book each month (no December meeting.)
-We meet in the library from 6-7:30 p.m. and upcoming meeting dates are January 22 and February 26.
+Join the Saintly Readers and dive into a new book each month.
+We meet in the library from 6-7:30 p.m.
+Our next meetings are March 25 (in the St. Clare room), April 22, and May 20.

 Readers must supply their own books.